Neev1108/Single-Cell-Pipeline/README.md

 --genes GENES
 	A list of comma (,) separated genes to visualize gene expression once the data has been filtered.
---markers MARKER_FILE (default: Provided marker gene files)
-	Provide a marker gene file to annotate the data.
-Format described below.
 --species SPECIES (default: "")
 	Species of the sample (ex. human, mouse).
-Will be used to retrieve marker gene data if file not provided (Human and Mouse only).
+Will be used in 	naming the output files and directories.
 --tissue TISSUE (default: "")
 	Tissue type of the sample (ex. brain, heart, etc.).
 Will be used to retrieve marker gene data if file not provided